webdevjeffus/css-for-sinatra/README.md

 Forms are also very common in Sinatra and Rails apps, but again, the default styling for them is generally pretty ugly and unfriendly.
 We'll handle this mostly by styling the form input elements.

 First, we'll set the **display** property of **main input** elements to **block**, so each one appears on its own line on the page.
 If you add a label for an input, it will default to **display: inline**, so labels will show up to the left of the text box they identify.
-If you prefer labels on the line above, you can add the following style rule to your CSS file:
+If you prefer labels on the line above, you can add the following style rule to your CSS file to put them there:

 ```css
 main label { display: block; }